Crime in Switzerland: Drugs

 According to Addiction Switzerland, "Illegal substances can be found in cities quickly and relatively easily".

 Cannabis use among adolescents and young adults in Switzerland has increased significantly within ten years.
-In 2017, 9% of adolescents and young adults aged 15–24 reported having used cannabis in the past month.
-The figures are much higher in the 20–24 age bracket, with 14% of men and 6.5% of women saying they had consumed cannabis in the past 30 days.
+In 2017, nine percent of adolescents and young adults aged 15–24 reported having used cannabis in the past month.
+The figures are much higher in the 20–24 age bracket, with 14 percent of men and 6.5 percent of women saying they had consumed cannabis in the past 30 days.

 According to a recent study, 5 Swiss cities (St Gallen, Bern, Zurich, Basel and Geneva) were listed among the top 10 European cities for cocaine use.

 Swiss authorities, including CHUV, estimate that dealers and traffickers make profits of $28.1-29.1 million a year in Vaud alone.

 Analysis of Swiss police records suggests that participants in medical drug rehabilitation programs tend to reduce cocaine, cannabis and heroin use, and the need to commit other crimes to buy their drugs, such as shoplifting, burglary or car theft.

-In 2022, a near all-time record Brazilian shipment of 500kg of cocaine was intercepted by the Swiss authorities at a Nespresso factory in Fribourg.
+In 2022, a near all-time record Brazilian shipment of 500 kg of cocaine was intercepted by the Swiss authorities at a Nespresso factory in Fribourg.
+In 2023, the probe was "paused" in Switzerland, allegedly for failure to identify the perpetrators.

-According to a 2023 study, 10–15% of the people who drive a vehicle in Switzerland are under the influence of dangerous substances (including cocaine).
+According to a 2023 study, between ten and fifteen percent of the people who drive a vehicle in Switzerland are under the influence of dangerous substances (including cocaine).

+Basel and its ports on the Rhine are said to be one of the main access points for the cocaine arriving in Europe.